jaehank2/Reddit-Graph/README.md

-<h1 align="center"> CS225 Final Project </h1>
+<h1 align="center"> Graph Mining Subreddits </h1>
 <h2 align="center"> Yash Gupta | John Kim | Adish Patil | Mike Lee </h2>

 ## Summary ##
-Our final project uses the [Stanford Reddit Hyperlink Network dataset](http://snap.stanford.edu/data/soc-RedditHyperlinks.html) to provide intresting insights about interactions and conflicts between communities called subreddits on the popular website [Reddit](https://www.reddit.com).
+This project uses the [Stanford Reddit Hyperlink Network dataset](http://snap.stanford.edu/data/soc-RedditHyperlinks.html) to provide intresting insights about interactions and conflicts between communities called subreddits on the popular website [Reddit](https://www.reddit.com).

 ## Data Cleaning ##
 The raw data is in a TSV (Tab Seperated Values) format where each line represents a link (see example below).
 To format this data to our desired format we used python scripts that can be found in the [Python Files](https://github-dev.cs.illinois.edu/cs225-fa20/yashg3-adish2-jaehank2-dcl3/tree/master/Python%20Files) folder.